guohaorui/inet/showcases/tsn/timesynchronization/gptp/doc/index.rst

 .. note:: - Currently, only two-step synchronization is supported, i.e. pDelayResp and gptpSync messages are immediatelly followed by follow-up
             messages which contain the precise time of sending the original pDelayResp/gptpSync message.
           - Nodes can have multiple gPTP time domains.
 In this case, each time domain has a corresponding :ned:`Gptp` module.
-The :ned:`MultiGptp` module makes this convenient, as it contains multiple :ned:`Gptp` modules.
+The :ned:`MultiDomainGptp` module makes this convenient, as it contains multiple :ned:`Gptp` modules.
 Also, each domain needs to have a corresponding clock module.
 The :ned:`MultiClock` module can be used for this purpose.